Testing the libraries¶

 better if the signal is not caught) set the environment variable

-By default, the testsuite harness uses ANSI escape sequences to give colour output if stdout is a tty.
+XAPIAN_TESTSUITE_SIG_DFLto any value to prevent the testsuite harness from installing its own signal handling.
+XAPIAN_TESTSUITE_OUTPUTBy default, the testsuite harness uses ANSI escape sequences to give colour output if stdout is a tty.
 You can disable this feature by setting

-, will have the same effect.Auto-detection can be explicitly specified with
+XAPIAN_TESTSUITE_OUTPUT=plain.
+Alternatively, piping the output, such as throughcatormore, will have the same effect.Auto-detection can be explicitly specified with

-(or empty).
+XAPIAN_TESTSUITE_OUTPUT=auto(or empty).
 Any other value forces the use of colour.Colour output is always disabled on Microsoft Windows, so

-The runtest script will add this to
+XAPIAN_TESTSUITE_OUTPUThas no effect there.XAPIAN_TESTSUITE_LD_PRELOADThe runtest script will add this to

-and related calls no-ops, but configure now checks for the eatmydata wrapper script and this is used automatically.However, there may be other
+LD_PRELOADif it is set, allowing you to easily loadLD_PRELOADlibraries when running the testsuite.
+The original intended use was to allow use of libeatmydata which makesfsyncand related calls no-ops, but configure now checks for the eatmydata wrapper script and this is used automatically.However, there may be other

-libraries which are useful, so we’ve left the machinery in place.
+LD_PRELOADlibraries which are useful, so we’ve left the machinery in place.

 Running test programs¶

-.
+To run all tests, use make check.
 You can also run just the subset of

 tests which exercise the inmemory, remote progserver, remote TCP,

-multi-database, glass or honey backends using make check-inmemory
+multi-database, glass or honey backends using make check-inmemory,

-or make check-honey
+make check-glass or make check-honey respectively.

-will run the tests on both variants of the remote
+Also, make check-remote will run the tests on both variants of the remote

-will run those tests which don’t use any
+backend, and make check-none will run those tests which don’t use any

 backend.
 These are handy shortcuts when doing development work on a particular